-It’s our feet and ankles that literally support us through life, so there’s few things more frustrating than pain and discomfort in the lower extremities.
-Complications in the feet and ankles can make it difficult to perform everyday tasks, which can seriously impact your quality of life.
-Our podiatric providers and board certified podiatric surgeon provide unmatched experience in treating the appearance and function of the feet/ankles.
-Prairie Orthopaedics offers a variety of treatment and care options for the following conditions in order to alleviate discomfort and get you back on your feet again!
+Our feet and ankles literally support us through life, so there are few things more frustrating than pain and discomfort in our lower extremities.
+Complications in the feet and ankles can make it difficult to perform everyday tasks and can seriously impact your quality of life.
+Our podiatric providers and board certified podiatric surgeon provide an unmatched experience in treating the appearance and function of the feet/ankles.
+Prairie Orthopaedics offers a variety of treatments and care options for the following conditions in order to alleviate discomfort and get you back on your feet again!

 Diabetic Foot Care

 If you have diabetes, it’s important to have regular medical check-ups to detect and treat any issues before they become more serious.
 Prairie Orthopaedics offers comprehensive diabetic foot care services, including inspections, routine nail care, surgical care, and more.

 It’s not uncommon for diabetes to cause nerve damage in the feet, also called Charcot’s.
 In addition, the disease can damage blood vessels and restricts blood flow to the feet.
 This can lead to weakened bones and joints in the lower extremities.

 The most common signs of Charcot’s foot is swelling and redness in the foot and ankle, even without obvious injury.
 X-Rays will be done for further diagnosis.